malintha/multi_uav_simulator/readme.md

 - receding horizon planning
 - collision avoidance

+Consider citing our work [1][2] if you find this code helpful for your publications.

 The internal controller uses the Lee's geometric tracking controller [3] and it is tuned for two different quadrotor models out of the box.

 **Compared to Mavswarm1, Mavswarm2 has a simpler installation, and the code is more self-contained.
 Everything is in the header files, so easier to manage and export as a library.**.

-Consider citing our work [1][2] if you find this code helpful for your publications.

-Consider citing our work [1][2] if you find this code helpful for your publications.

 | Drone stabilization | Letter formation |
 |:-------------------:|:----------------:|